 - Expense reconciliation takes longer; and

-The good news is that there’s consensus in the business travel world that leakage will decrease post-COVID.
-Let’s step through some of the likely scenarios that will play out over the coming months as businesses return to booking travel:
+The good news is that there’s consensus in the business travel world that leakage will decrease post-COVID-19.
+Let’s step through some of the likely scenarios that will play out over the coming months as businesses return to booking travel...

 More eyes on the travel booking process

 Businesses in this new economic climate will be more cost conscious, so they are likely to place more emphasis on stamping out leakage.
-There will be more emphasis on what the value of travel is to a business, so in turn there will be a higher level of scrutiny on travel pre-approvals.
-This will provide more visibility to the company before travel is even booked.
+There will be more emphasis on identifying the value of travel to a business, so in turn there will be a higher level of scrutiny on travel pre-approvals.
+This will provide more visibility to the company before travel is even booked and help reduce leakage.

 Technology will become king (again)

-Business travel tools and information help you manage, book and travel with ease.
-It will also become more crucial for decision makers to help provide the visibility to track and report on spend.
-When it comes to traveler safety, companies will have more emphasis on data integrity.
-They will want to know who is traveling and where, in a live and up-to-date platform which TMCs will be able to provide if people are booking within travel policy.
+When it comes to traveller safety, companies will have more emphasis on data integrity.
+They will want to know who is travelling and where, in a live and up-to-date platform - something that is only possible if employees book within policy.

 Companies will also be investigating other tools to keep an eye on compliance.
-FCM’s partnership with Shep helps companies manage and measure travel behavior both inside corporate booking environments, like Concur, as well as on consumer travel sites, like Expedia and Airbnb.
+For example, FCM’s partnership with Shep helps companies manage and measure travel behaviour both inside corporate booking environments, as well as on consumer travel sites, like Expedia and Airbnb.

 Customer service will reign supreme

-The travel landscape post-COVID is going to look very different.
-But that doesn’t mean it has to be harder for travel program managers.
-By working closely with your TMC you can start to take important steps now to ensure your travelers understand the risk by not complying with your travel policy when the world opens up again for travel.
+The travel landscape post-COVID-19 is going to look very different for the foreseeable future.
+But that doesn’t mean it has to be harder for travel programme managers.
+By working closely with your TMC you can start to take important steps now to ensure your travellers understand the risk by not complying with your travel policy when the world open up again for travel.